jwodder/click-loglevel/README.rst

 into their corresponding numeric values.
 It also accepts integer values and leaves them as-is.
 Custom log levels are also supported.

-Starting in version 0.4.0, if you're using this package with Click 8, shell completion of log level names (both built-in and custom) is also supported.
+Starting in version 0.4.0, shell completion of log level names (both built-in and custom) is also supported.

 .. _Click: https://palletsprojects.com/p/click/